Iron Fist 2017 Opening Ceremony

 |0

-This work, Iron Fist 2017 Opening Ceremony [Image 1 of 3], by LCpl Robert Alejandre, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Iron Fist 2017 Opening Ceremony, by LCpl Robert Alejandre, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT